linhntaim/katniss/readme.md

 - Instagram Wall:
     - Only available when Social Integration extension is activated and integration with Instagram is enabled.
     - Display wall of images from Instagram user.
+- Pages:
+    - Show list of available pages.
+- Article Categories:
+    - Show list of categories of articles.

 #### Template